mkorelov/MySimpleCalculator/README.md

 This is my implementation of a Simple Calculator using Java & JavaFX on an Apple Silicon Mac in VSCode.

 ## Instructions
 If you get an Error that means that the calculator could not display the result becuase it is too long.
-To continue using the calculator, click on the clear button "AC"
+To continue using the calculator, click on the clear button "AC".
+Trignometric functions function in radians.

 ## TODO
 1. Implement methods for each operation on secondary screen